ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

 - Alternate Solution
   - Brute Force: compare each interval
   - Create graph with intervals as nodes and edges between overlapping intervals

+## Min Stack
+Topics: _Stack, Design_
+- Original sol is just have pairs of values
+    - first is val and second is the min until that point
+    - __Idea is to only keep track of min of numbers below that value__
+- Alternate solution is to use 2 stacks
+    - 1 main stack and the other for min values
+    - Push to both stacks if new min is found
+    - Pop if the main stack val is equal to the min stack val
+- Alterante solution improvement
+    - For the minstack push (min, counter)
+    - Pop if counter is 0, helps reduce amount of elements in the min stack
+    - such as duplicate min values being pushed